 For these derived points, the main number is just a sequence number.
 The ones which were derived via an intermediate derived point (rather than directly from KT points) have a prefix indicating the point from which they were derived.
 Hence, for example, point 7/9 on the 201 path near Elchhöhle, was the ninth derived point, and was found by theodoliting and rangefinding from point 7, on the Bräuning Nase.
 This numbering makes it easier, if one point is found to be in error, to work out which ones were derived from it and will therefore also be wrong.

-As far as we are aware, all of these points which we have visited are correct, with the exception of 7/11 on the col (ie. the most useful point, nearest Top Camp), which seems to be out by an angular error of 25 or 26° from the Nase point.
+As far as we are aware, all of these points which we have visited are correct, with the exception of 7/11 on the col between the SMK ridge and the Nase (not far the old Nase Top Camp), which seems to be out by an angular error of 25 or 26° from the Nase point.
 In the table, point 14/16 is also noted as possibly being dodgy, but we have no real indication of why.

 In some Austrian literature, the easting quoted is in a system labelled BMN.
 The Easting grid line +36000 (Gauß + Krüger, M31) is the same as BMN 486000, and translation appears to be a matter of simple addition or subtraction, though it may prove to be more complex than this over a large enough area, as already indicated by GPS work...